An overwhelming majority of traffic accidents are caused by human error so they’re entirely preventable.

 We all develop bad habits behind the wheel over time, like speeding or eating on the go.
 The best way to stay safe is to take a step back and look at what we’re doing wrong.

-We looked at data provided by safety organisations around the world to single out the most dangerous things you can do in a car.
+We looked at data provided by the National Highway Traffic Safety Administration (NHTSA) and the American Automobile Association (AAA) to single out the most dangerous things you can do in a car.

 Driving with headphones on

 If your car’s radio is broken, or missing altogether, listening to music through headphones might sound like an attractive alternative to driving in silence.
 It’s not; it disconnects you from the outside world.
 You might not hear someone honking or the motorcycle that’s about to pass you.
 Odds are you’re already streaming music from your phone, so investing in a Bluetooth speaker is a safer solution.